Story for the Week

 Publication Date: June 23, 2020

-I received an advance copy of this title from NetGalley and Ballantine Books in exchange for an honest review.
+I received an advance copy of this title from NetGalley and Ballantine Books.

 Publisher’s Description